-The target unit may not use the Armor defense in response to this attack.
+The target unit may not use the Armor defense on its profile with the highest value during this attack.

 CONCUSSION

 If the target currently has no Concussion tokens assigned to it after the attack is resolved, assign it one Concussion token.